 Amend paragraph 1.1 of Schedule 20 as follows:

 1.1 The “Annual Review Pack” or “ARP” is a document to be completed by each DNO Party giving indicative (when first published in accordance with Clause 35B) and final (when updated in accordance with Clause 35B) Use of System Charges to apply pursuant to the Charging Methodology set out in Schedule 16 (the “CDCM”).
 The pack shall contain detail of historical and forecast CDCM inputs, and a forecast of use of system tariffs for the next 5 years, in accordance with Paragraph 2.
-The template to be used for the pack shall be ARP model version 102 as issued by the Panel on 01 April 2015.
+The template to be used for the pack shall be ARP model version [TBC] as issued by the Panel on [TBC].

 Add the heading and paragraph 1 of the new Schedule to be implemented under DCP 234 as follows:

-Schedule [X] - Calculation of Discount Percentages for the Purpose of Determining Certain LDNO Use of System Charges under Schedules 16, 17 and 18
+Schedule [X] - Calculation of Discount Percentages for the Purpose of Determining Certain qno Use of System Charges under Schedules 16, 17 and 18

 This Schedule forms part of the CDCM and the EDCMs.
-It describes the methodology for the calculation of discount percentages for the purpose of determining certain LDNO use of system charges under Schedules 16, 17 and 18.
+It describes the methodology for the calculation of discount percentages for the purpose of determining certain QNO use of system charges under Schedules 16, 17 and 18.

 Amend the new Schedule to be implemented under DCP 234 as follows: